 Dust deposition gauges were installed on top of the Mt Hebbard waste dump in October 2017 as part of the waste rock trial to be.
 It was proposed in the MOP to install the gauges to monitor current dust conditions for a 12 month period, then place waste rock capping and re-install the gauges to monitor for another 12 month period and compare results.
-As 12 months of dust results had been collected from the Mt Hebbard dust gauges, dust suppressant was applied at the end of 2018 and again in 2019 to control dust.
+As 12 months of dust results had been collected from the Mt Hebbard dust gauges, dust suppressant was applied annually to control dust.
 The surface of Mt Hebbard is one of the "free areas" identified on the site to be potential contributors of dust to the surrounding environment.

-The waste rock capping trial for the Mt Hebbard waste dump is expected to progress in 2022.
+The waste rock capping trial for the Mt Hebbard waste dump is expected to progress in 2023 under MOD6 approval for application of 16,000t of waste rock for capping purposes each year.

-A rehabilitation strategy has not been finalised although an Options Study for rehabilitation at Rasp Mine was begun in 2018 and finalised in early 2021, having been updated to align with activities sought for approval in MOD6 of DA07_0018.
-The draft report included a revegetation assessment (with a review of previous revegetation programs) and recommendations for rehabilitation trials.
-Further development of the Rehabilitation Strategy is hampered by the lack of guidance from regulators following the Department of Premier & Cabinet Broken Hill Post Mining Interagency Meeting held in Broken Hill on 13 and 14 August 2019.
+A rehabilitation strategy has been submitted to the Secretary for approval and revisions are being made at the Secretary's request.
+The Department of Premier & Cabinet Broken Hill Post Mining Interagency Meeting held in Broken Hill on 13 and 14 August 2019.
 During the Interagency meeting there was agreement that paddock dumping of waste rock on free areas may be a suitable method of capping them following comments from David Williams, Director of Geotechnical Engineering, University of Queensland.